Estate PlanningLiving Will

 As mentioned above, only 25% of people have them, but most people should have one.
 As you learn more about living wills, you might decide that living without one is a risk.

 A living will provides protection to you and your family.
 It eliminates the need for your family to make difficult decisions for you.
 Instead, you decide most things ahead of time.
+A living will is crucial for outlining personal wishes for end-of-life care, ensuring that your values and preferences about life-sustaining treatments are respected.

 You may never need to use the living will and its components, but there’s also a chance you might.